 The sequence in which courses are offered is subject to change.
 Courses are offered in a specific sequence, based on prerequisites.
 Courses are scheduled once per academic year.
 Failure to follow course sequencing will delay program progression.
 Theoretical content is delivered via Computer Mediated Instruction using online format.
-Clinical and Practicum learning experiences are conducted face-to-face in the New Jersey clinical or practicum site and are in addition to online and face-to-face instruction.
+Clinical and Practicum learning experiences are conducted face-to-face in approved clinical or practicum site and are in addition to online and face-to-face instruction.

-RN to Master of Science in Nursing -Curriculum Plan 57 Credits
+RN to Master of Science in Nursing -Curriculum Plan